Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Set-AzVMPlan.md

 ### -VM
 Specifies the virtual machine object for which to set a Marketplace plan.
-You can use the Get-AzureRmVM cmdlet to obtain a virtual machine object.
+You can use the Get-AzVM cmdlet to obtain a virtual machine object.
-You can use the New-AzureRmVMConfig cmdlet to create a virtual machine object.
+You can use the New-AzVMConfig cmdlet to create a virtual machine object.

 ```yaml
 Type: Microsoft.Azure.Commands.Compute.Models.PSVirtualMachine